neo3587/discord_cryptobot/README.md

     }
 ]
 ```
-- **requests:** The bash commands and/or urls used to get the data for **!stats**, **!earnings**, **!balance**, **!block-index**, **!block-hash** and **!mining**.
-Leaving a empty string or removing the parameter will block or partially block the bot commands that makes use of the data.
+- **requests:** The bash commands used to get the data for most of the commands.
+Leaving a empty string or removing the parameter will block partially or completely the commands that makes use of the empty data.
 It's expected to use RPC commands and explorer urls, but you can customize them to retrieve the data from other sources (Example: "blockcount": "customProgramToGetBlockCount.exe"), example of typical requests:
 <pre>
 "requests": {
     "blockcount": "mywalletname-cli getblockcount",
     "mncount":    "mywalletname-cli masternode count,
     "supply":     "curl -s http://mycoinexplorer.com/ext/getmoneysupply",
     "hashrate":   "curl -s http://mycoinexplorer.com/api/getnetworkhashps",
-    "mnstat":     "mywalletname-cli masternode list ",  // some wallets may require a custom script instead
+    "mnstat":     "mywalletname-cli masternode list",  // some wallets may require a custom script instead
     "addnodes":   "mywalletname-cli getpeerinfo"
 }
 Important note if you customize the requests: